There is a long-standing debate over breastfeeding vs formula, and it will probably always be this way.

 Losing Your Supply

-Another potential problem with breastfeeding is losing your supply before you were ready to stop.
+Another potential problem is losing your supply before you were ready to stop.

 Or, maybe you haven't quite lost it, but your supply is starting to lessen.

-As with breastmilk, formula also has some benefits to consider when your choosing between breastfeeding vs formula.
+As with breastmilk, formula also has some benefits to consider including:

 - chemical breakdown is VERY close to breast milk